Facebook Ads vs Google Ads for Contractors: Which Gets More Leads Per Dollar?

 The Real Answer: The Full-Funnel Stack

 The contractors doing $3M+ aren't choosing one or the other.
-They run both in a coordinated system:
+They run both as part of a complete lead generation system:

 The Ideal Budget Split (by Trade)